-Under current U.S. federal tax law, publicly-held companies may be precluded from deducting certain compensation paid to an executive officer in excess of \$1.0 million in a year.
-The regulations exclude from this limit performance-based compensation and stock options provided certain requirements, such as stockholder approval, are satisfied.
-We plan to take actions, as necessary and appropriate, to ensure that our stock option plans and executive annual cash bonus plans qualify for exclusion.
+Under current U.S. federal tax law, publicly-held companies are generally precluded from deducting certain compensation paid to certain executive officers in excess of \$1.0 million per year.
+Prior to January 1, 2018, certain performance-based compensation could generally be excluded from such preclusion if certain requirements were satisfied.
+Under the TCJA, such exclusion is no longer available, except with respect to certain grandfathered compensation.
+Given the lack of regulatory guidance to date, we are not yet able to determine the full impact of the TCJA's changes on the Company and our compensation programs.
 In addition, distributions under severance arrangements with an executive officer can only be made after six months after separation from service.
-We have endeavored and will continue to endeavor to structure our compensation arrangements to comply with current U.S. tax laws.
+We have endeavored and will continue to endeavor to structure our compensation arrangements to comply with current U.S. tax laws